rchoukri/Jetson-nano-configuration/README.md

 https://mavsdk.mavlink.io/main/en/python/quickstart.html (3)

-The installation of mavsdk is too simple, but it couldn’t be installed with the pre-installed versions of python on the Jetson nano (python3.6), because it requires python3.7 or more. it could be installed with python-pip with the following command line:
+The installation of mavsdk is too simple, but it couldn’t be installed with the pre-installed versions of python on the Jetson nano (python3.6), because it requires python3.7 or more. it could be installed with python3-pip with the following command line:

 python3 -m pip install asyncio aioconsole mavsdk